maxinekho/plumbob/README.md

 #### More info

-Most of the customized code in this project can be found int the arduino folder and the `mood-ring.ejs` file in the `views` folder
+Most of the customized code in this project can be found in the arduino folder and the `mood-ring.ejs` file in the `views` folder

 How to use this code:
 1. Clone or download this repository